 One undesirable outcome, says Hartnett, is when students make "superficial" use of technology.
-The focus switches away from the actual subject - reading, maths, whatever - to the gizmo itself.
+The focus switches away from the actual subject - reading, math, whatever - to the gizmo itself.

-"Instead of it being about maths, it'll be about playing a maths game.
+"Instead of it being about math, it'll be about playing a math game.
 Instead of being about reading, it might be about creating a play on a device where the real focus is on what the characters look like rather than the dialogue."

 The ministry has created excellent resources for teachers who want to use digital devices, she says, but the issue is the time and effort required to upskill.